logicuniverse/manifesto/README.md

 ## Legal & Attribution

+**Intellectual Property Statement**

-The conceptual framework defined in this manifesto—specifically the **Logic Unit (LU)** as a fractal topology spanned by the three orthogonal axes: **Push/Pull**, **Time/Space**, and **Provide/Inject**—constitutes the core original expression of the ZYModel Specification.
+The conceptual framework defined in this manifesto—specifically the **Logic Unit (LU)** as a fractal topology spanned by the three orthogonal axes: **Push/Pull**, **Time/Space**, and **Provide/Inject**—constitutes the core original expression of the **ZYModel Specification**.

+**`LogicUniverse™` and `LogicIR™` are trademarks of Zhang, Yang.**

+**Open Access & Prior Art**

+We believe logic essence should be a common heritage of digital reality.
+By publishing this specification, the ZYModel framework is dedicated as **Defensive Prior Art**, ensuring the core topological principles remain open and free from restrictive patenting by any party.

+**Licensing & Use**

 Any functional implementation, derivative work, or architectural subset that adopts this specific tripartite logical structure is recognized as an implementation of the **ZYModel Specification**.
-We establish it as a core community standard that such implementations honor the attribution requirements of the **Creative Commons Attribution 4.0 International (CC-BY-4.0) License**.
+It is a core community standard that such implementations honor the attribution requirements of the **Creative Commons Attribution 4.0 International (CC-BY-4.0) License**.

-Recommended Attribution:
+**Recommended Attribution:**
 "This implementation leverages the ZYModel Specification created by [Zhang, Yang](https://logicuniverse.org), licensed under CC-BY-4.0."

 ---